cyberark/conjur-puppet/README.md

 - `host_factory_token`: The Conjur host factory token, provided as a string or using the [Puppet file resource type](https://puppet.com/docs/puppet/latest/types/file.html).
 - `cert_file`: The file path for the PEM-encoded x509 CA certificate chain for the DAP instance you are connecting to.
+This file is read from the Puppet server.
 This configuration parameter overrides `ssl_certificate`.
 - `ssl_certificate`: The PEM-encoded x509 CA certificate chain for the DAP instance you are connecting to, provided as a string or using the [Puppet file resource type](https://puppet.com/docs/puppet/latest/types/file.html).